ams0/pd-argo-rollouts-istio-gateway-api/README-multicluster.md

-# Progressive Delivery with Istio and Gateway API plugin for Argo Rollouts
+# Progressive Delivery with Istio and Gateway API plugin for Argo Rollouts - Multicluster version

 As presented at Cloud Native Rejekts in Paris in March 2024.
 With multicluster support!

 ## Prerequisite

 - **Two** kubernetes cluster (we're using the great [Civo](https://www.civo.com) Kubernetes service)
+- The step
 ## Setup

 - [ ] (Optional) Install Argo Rollouts kubectl plugin